OctopusDeploy/docs/docs/deploying-applications/docker-containers/accessing-container-details.md

 When creating a container or network via one of the new Docker steps, you may wish to use details of the resulting resource in a subsequent step.
 All information about the networking configuration, volumes, environment variable and hardware resource allocation can be obtained for the container via the `docker inspect` command and similar information for the network via the `docker network inspect` command.

 To allow access to this information Octopus invokes this command right after creating a container (or network) which results in a large detailed JSON array (since you can request multiple container details from a single invocation) that will look something like the examples in the collapsible sections at the [bottom of this page](/docs/deploying-applications/docker-containers/accessing-container-details.md).
-This output is then returned back to the server and processed as an [Output Variable](/docs/deploying-applications/variables/output-variables.md) with the format `#{Octopus.Action[&lt;action name&gt;].Output.Docker.Inspect}`.
+This output is then returned back to the server and processed as an [Output Variable](/docs/deploying-applications/variables/output-variables.md) with the format `#{Octopus.Action[<action name>].Output.Docker.Inspect}`.

 :::warning
 **Inspection timing and relevance**